John Barleycorn Must Die: Reception

 Retrospective reviews of the album have been mixed.
 AllMusic criticised the vocal sections as "excuses for Winwood to exercise his expressive voice as punctuation to the extended instrumental sections", but made note of how the album took the band's jazz/rock leanings beyond mere jamming.
 Village Voice critic Robert Christgau said the departure of Mason hurt Traffic's songwriting on the album, leaving the band to depend on Winwood's "feckless improvised rock, or is it folksong-based jazz?"

-It was voted number 369 in Colin Larkin's All Time Top 1000 Albums 3rd Edition (2000).
+However, John Barleycorn Must Die was voted number 369 in Colin Larkin's All Time Top 1000 Albums 3rd Edition (2000).
+It was also included in The MOJO Collection: The Greatest Albums of All Time, which described it as "a magnificent album" that provided "a remarkable showcase" for Winwood's gifts.
+The album was also included in the book 1001 Albums You Must Hear Before You Die.

 Track listing and personnel

 Previously unreleased studio bonus tracks 4. ("I Just Want You To Know") and 8. ("Sittin' Here Thinkin' of My Love") are solo demos by Winwood.
 The live tracks, recorded on 18/19 November at the Fillmore East, comprise what was to have been side one of Live Traffic (ILPS 9142), presumably shelved in favor of Welcome to the Canteen.

 Island Records 314 548 541-2, also includes the previously unreleased tracks "I Just Want You to Know" and "Sittin' Here Thinkin' of My Love".

-Tracks 4–10 recorded on 18–19 November 1970 at the Fillmore East.
+Tracks 4–10 were recorded on 18–19 November 1970 at the Fillmore East and feature Ric Grech.